Dover Castle

 Dover Castle is a medieval castle in Dover, Kent, England and is Grade I listed.
-It was founded in the 11th century and has been described as the "Key to England" due to its defensive significance throughout history.
-Some writers say it is the largest castle in England, a title also claimed by Windsor Castle.
+It was founded in the 11th century and has been described as the "Key to England" because of its defensive significance throughout history.
+Some sources say it is the largest castle in England, a title also claimed by Windsor Castle.

 History

 Iron age

 This site may have been fortified with earthworks in the Iron Age or earlier, before the Romans invaded in AD 43.
 This is suggested on the basis of the unusual pattern of the earthworks which does not seem to be a perfect fit for the medieval castle.
 Excavations have provided evidence of Iron Age occupation within the locality of the castle, but it is not certain whether this is associated with the hillfort.